-The Infant and Toddler Community is a bridge between home and school—and the beginning of your child's educational journey.
+The Infant and Pre-Primary Community is a bridge between home and school—and the beginning of your child's educational journey.
 Our classrooms are a nurturing environment with a variety of Montessori materials and activities to promote your child’s language, motor, social-emotional and cognitive development.
 Children are active contributors of the classroom, preparing food, washing tables, sorting shapes and more.
 Our curriculum is designed to build small and large motor coordination, refine the senses, expand vocabulary, and help each child learn to work as part of a community.

 At the Primary level, children are integrated into a mixed-aged classroom, with students ranging from age 3 to 6.
 The classroom is thoughtfully balanced by age, gender and diversity.
 The 3-6 Montessori curriculum and materials allow for exploration and development through hands-on learning.
 Students follow lessons in five curricular areas: Practical Life, Sensorial, Math, Language, Cultural Studies.